FedeDP/ncursesFM/README.md

 * Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
 It relies upon systemd/logind (sd-bud API), so it requires a systemd booted system.
 It is switched off by default.
 You can enable this feature from the config file or with "--inhibit=1" cmdline switch.
 * It can mount your external usb drives/sticks through sd-bus and udisks2.
 Press 'm' to get a list of mountable drives (if any), then type your chosen drive to mount it.
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
-It relies upon packagekit.
+It relies upon packagekit, so it should be distro agnostic.

 **IT DOES NOT SUPPORT TERMINAL RESIZE**.
 It is meant to be used maximized, or from a tty.